Solving time-fractional differential equation via rational approximation: Rational approximation of the kernel

 Since the Laplace transform is a compact operator from $\L{2}([0,\infty])$ to $\L{2}([0,\infty])$, the problem of its inversion on the real line is, generally speaking, ill-posed~\cite{epstein2008bad}.
-Nevertheless, we observe that barycentric rational approximation on the real line leads to approximation on the vertical line in~$\C$.
-However, the error on the vertical line is amplified with respect to the initial tolerance.
-In return, approximation on the real line provides real polynomial coefficients.
-Moreover, the coefficients~$c_k\ge 0$ and~$d_k\ge 0$ are non-negative.
+Nevertheless, when the tolerance of the AAA algorithm is small enough, we observe convergence of the kernel approximation error, see, e.g.,~\Cref{fig:AAA_accuracy}.
+Besides, approximation on the real line provides real polynomial coefficients $p_k$ and $q_k$.
 To illustrate the accuracy, let us define the error of the kernel approximation as follows:

 where we denote the sum-of-exponentials part of the kernel approximant by